Diploma in Landscape Architecture (DLA - S94)

 Must I know plants?

-It is not necessary at the point where you start, however the programme will have modules to train you understand and know selected plants for the purpose of space creation.
-We will guide you sequentially to beef up your knowledge on plants through site visits, lectures and tutorials.
+DLA will train you to understand plants for the purpose of space creation.
+Your appreciation and knowledge of plants will increase through site visits, lectures and tutorials.

-Garden Design is part of the activities.
-Landscape in a wider sense involves planning, ecology, biodiversity, space design, technology and issues related to people, history, culture and the environment both locally and globally.
+Garden Design one form of landscape architecture, many people understand the term “garden” as a small scale green space in a house or backyard; while in Singapore, we have the Singapore Botanic Gardens that is a UNESCO Heritage Site.
+Landscape Architecture in a wider sense involves planning, ecology, biodiversity, space design, technology and issues related to people, history, culture and the environment both locally and globally.

 Must I take Art or D&T in secondary school?